Tower of Hanoi stackable blocks

 Autodesk Inventor files uploaded, too!

-Tower of Hanoi stackable blocks by edmo is licensed under the Attribution - Non-Commercial - Share Alike license.
+Tower of Hanoi stackable blocks by edmo is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure edmo would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure edmo would love to see what you've printed.
+Please document your print and share a Make with the community.